 11. Opening Links from Search Results in a New Tab/Window

 We’ve saved this for next to the last, as this is indeed one of the best features of Bing search.
 In this, all hyperlinks in a Bing search result page can be directed to launch in a new tab/window.
 You don’t have to right-click to open in a new tab.

 12. Overall Look and Feel

 Compared to Google’s spartan interface, Bing feels more colorful and inspirational.
 The wallpapers are changed frequently.
 Of course, if you want a more focused interface, you can easily enable it in the “Settings” window.
 There are also additional themes you can enable on the search engine homepage, and you can even add your own wallpaper.

 Main Drawback of Bing vs. Google

-Now that we’ve described several pros of using the Bing search engine, it’s important to discuss its biggest drawback which is:
+Now that we’ve described several advantages of using the Bing search engine, it’s important to discuss its biggest drawback, which is:

 Bing is not Google.

 In terms of conventional search engine results and accuracy, Bing and other search engines have a long way to go before they can deliver Google-level performance.
-This means Google does way better in terms of more search results, more relevant search results, and a better understanding of user intent.
+This means Google still does much better in terms of more search results, more relevant search results, and a better understanding of user intent.

-However, when it comes to regular search queries, most people, including me, prefer Google search engine over Bing.
-There are many reasons.
-For example, Bing Maps is not nearly as user-friendly as Google Maps.
+However, when it comes to regular search queries, most people prefer the Google search engine over Bing.
+Other reasons Google will continue to dominate for now include Bing Maps not being as user friendly as Google Maps.
 However, most operators common with Google are usable in Bing as well.